TaPRA 2026

 Calls for participation for each Working Group and the TaPRA Gallery are available below.

-You can submit a proposal here.
+You can submit a proposal online here.

 Applied and Social Theatre (call for proposals)